Documentation Index

 Requesting an access token from Cloudinary

-It is recommended to use an OAuth 2.0 library to implement the OAuth 2.0 protocol in your application.
+Once you have a client ID, and a client secret if your selected token authentication method uses one, use an OAuth 2.0 library to implement the OAuth 2.0 protocol in your application.

 Your application should: